nooralotibi/API/README.md

 # API
-Team 1 Backend
+Team 8 Backend

-Ghala AlBarakati
+Noura shrahili
-Fatma Gazwani
+Noor Aljuaid
-Nouf alghamdi
+weaam sanad

 Solution Concept

-An API to help users get, create, update and delete information about movies
+An API to help users get, create, update and delete information about designs

 App Statement

-An Api to help users get, create, update and delete information about movies
+creating API that help people to know more information about  Fashion designers around the world.

 Feature List